raficraft/useTouchEvent/README.md

 UseTouchEvents is a hook for your React components.
 It allows to retrieve the different coordinates and values ​​when the user interacts with his device either with his finger on a smartphone or with the mouse for a desktop PC.

-Axe d'amélioration :
+Area for improvement :

-- Detecter des formes dessinés determiner (cercle, carré, triangle...)
+- Detect drawn shapes determine (circle, square, triangle...)

 ![test](./public/assets/img/social/socialCard.jpg)